matgalv2/wagewise-ml/readme.md

 # Salary prediction service
 Simple REST application for predicting potential salary for programmers based on their features.
 Dataset which model is trained on comes from [github](https://github.com/itstats/programmers_salaries).
+Application was a part of a bigger university project.

 Technology stack:
 * Scala